jsohlendorff/continuous_time_LTMLE/note.typ

 $
     T^e = inf_(t>0) {N^y (t) + N^d (t) = 1}.
 $
+// JOHAN: why not allow N^c to jump at the same time? in case of ties we just have to assume that censoring came last!
 In the remainder of the paper, we will assume that the process $N^c$ does not jump at the same time as the processes $N^a, N^ell, N^y, N^d$ with probability 1.